 KH6/NE1RD ~ Hawaii (OC-019)

 Latest NewsI will be speaking at the ARRL National Convention in 2014.
 I know there were many good proposals submitted for this event and I am honored that mine was selected.
-Details for the event should be posted by the ARRL soon.
+My talk is on Saturday at 1 PM.
 I plan on being there for the whole event Thursday through Saturday (17-19 July 2014).
 I hope to see you there!

 More information on general happenings may be found on the More announcements and the Latest Fun Thing pages.